 My Motley Fool colleagues and I recently sat down with Dr. Jeremy Siegel, noted professor of finance at the University of Pennsylvania's Wharton School, to talk investing.
-Professor Siegel said in that meeting that he believed investment advisors who keep the international component of their clients' portfolios in the typical 5% to 15% range are doing them a disservice.
-Instead, he believed that international stocks should compose some 40% of the average investor's portfolio.
+In that meeting, Siegel said that he believed investment advisors who keep the international component of their clients' portfolios in the typical 5% to 15% range are doing them a disservice.
+Instead, he felt that international stocks should comprise some 40% of the average investor's portfolio.

 Now, as a value guy, I'm not a huge fan of portfolio allocation.
 As I've said before, I want my money invested 100% in companies that don't suck, and 0% in companies that do.

 But I think Siegel has a good point: Too many investors view "international" as a sector, akin to "technology," "consumer staples," or "decorative paper products."
 But that would be some kind of sector: International stocks have a collective market capitalization on par with that of all American stocks -- and offer incredible diversity.

 If international stocks are to be viewed as a sector, perhaps someone can tell me the commonality between, say, Canada's Barrick Gold